greg1125/SOC-Detection-Engineering-lab/README.md

     A dedicated adversary simulation host is used to generate malicious activity within the environment.
 This system performs controlled attack scenarios against monitored endpoints in order to produce realistic security telemetry.

 Examples of simulated attack activity include:

 • brute force authentication attempts
 • remote command execution
 • command and control beaconing

 These activities allow the monitoring infrastructure to detect and respond to behavior that resembles real adversary techniques.

 Command and Control Infrastructure

     A command and control (C2) server is deployed within the lab environment to simulate the behavior of compromised endpoints communicating with attacker infrastructure.

-    After a system is compromised, it establishes outbound communication with the C2 server, replicating the behavior of malware that periodically contacts attacker-controlled systems.
+After compromise, the endpoint establishes outbound communication with the C2 server, mimicking the behavior of malware communicating with attacker-controlled infrastructure.

 This enables the monitoring system to detect behaviors such as:

 • suspicious outbound network connections
 • beaconing activity
 • unauthorized command execution

 Endpoint Layer

     The monitored environment includes both Windows and Linux systems that represent enterprise endpoints within the network.

 These systems generate telemetry including:

 • authentication events
 • process creation activity
 • network connections
 • system logs

 Each endpoint runs a telemetry collection agent that forwards system activity to the centralized monitoring platform.

 Telemetry Collection Layer

     Endpoint telemetry is collected using Elastic Agent, which acts as a unified data collection agent capable of gathering logs from multiple sources.

 Agents are centrally managed through Fleet Server, which provides centralized management for agent enrollment, configuration, and policy enforcement.

 Fleet enables administrators to:

-    • enroll and manage monitoring agents
+• enroll monitoring agents
 • deploy configuration policies
 • monitor agent health
 • update data collection rules

-    This architecture allows telemetry from multiple systems to be aggregated into a single analysis platform.

 SIEM and Log Analysis Layer

-    The core monitoring platform used in this project is the Elastic Stack, which functions as the Security Information and Event Management (SIEM) system.
+    The central monitoring platform used in this project is the Elastic Stack, which functions as the Security Information and Event Management (SIEM) system.

 The stack consists of two primary components:

 Elasticsearch

-    Elasticsearch stores and indexes all collected security telemetry, allowing large volumes of event data to be searched and analyzed efficiently.
+Stores and indexes all collected security telemetry, allowing large volumes of event data to be searched and analyzed efficiently.

 Kibana

-    Kibana provides the visualization and analysis interface used to search logs, build dashboards, create detection rules, and investigate alerts.
+Provides the visualization and analysis interface used to search logs, build dashboards, create detection rules, and investigate alerts.

-    Together, these tools allow analysts to monitor system activity and identify suspicious behavior across the environment.

 <u>Detection Engineering</u>

-    Custom detection rules were created within the SIEM platform to identify specific adversary behaviors generated during attack simulations.
+    Custom detection rules were created within the SIEM platform to identify adversary behavior generated during attack simulations.

-    These rules analyze event logs and trigger alerts when suspicious patterns are detected.

 SSH Brute Force Detection

-    This detection rule identifies repeated failed authentication attempts against a Linux server.
+This detection identifies repeated failed authentication attempts against a Linux server.

-    If multiple login failures occur within a short time window from the same source IP address, the SIEM generates a detection alert indicating a potential brute force attack.
+If multiple login failures occur within a short time window from the same source IP, the SIEM generates an alert indicating a potential brute force attack.

-    Relevant log fields include:
+Relevant fields analyzed include:

 • username
 • source IP address
 • authentication result

 RDP Brute Force Detection

 Windows authentication logs are monitored to detect repeated failed login attempts targeting privileged accounts.

 The detection logic analyzes Windows Security Event logs to identify patterns such as:

 • repeated Event ID 4625 login failures
 • login attempts targeting administrative accounts
 • authentication attempts originating from a single source IP

-Command and Control Detection

-    The lab environment also simulates compromised endpoint behavior through command and control communication.

-    Detection rules monitor endpoint telemetry for suspicious outbound network activity and abnormal process behavior that may indicate remote command execution.

-<u>Alerting and Incident Workflow</u>

-    When a detection rule identifies suspicious behavior, the SIEM generates an alert containing detailed information about the event.

-    Each alert includes:

-    • affected host
-    • source IP address
-    • user account involved
-    • detection rule name
-    • event timestamp

-    These alerts represent potential security incidents that require investigation.

 <u>Automated Incident Ticketing</u>

-    To simulate a real SOC incident response workflow, alerts generated by the SIEM are automatically forwarded to osTicket, an open-source ticketing system.
+    To simulate a real SOC workflow, alerts generated by the SIEM are automatically forwarded to osTicket, an open-source incident tracking system.

 When a detection rule triggers:

-    1. The SIEM generates an alert.
+The SIEM generates an alert

-    2. The alert triggers a webhook action.
+The alert triggers a webhook action

-    3. Alert data is forwarded to osTicket.
+Alert data is forwarded to osTicket

-    4. A new incident ticket is created.
+A new incident ticket is created

-    This automation demonstrates how security alerts are converted into trackable incidents within SOC operations.
+This demonstrates how alerts become trackable incidents within SOC operations.

-<u>Security Monitoring Dashboards</u>

-    Custom dashboards were created within the SIEM interface to visualize security activity across the environment.

-    These dashboards provide visibility into:

-    • authentication failures
-    • detection rule triggers
-    • endpoint alerts
-    • network activity

-    Dashboards enable analysts to quickly identify suspicious patterns and monitor the health of the environment.

 <u>Skills Demonstrated</u>

-    This project demonstrates hands-on experience in several key cybersecurity disciplines:

-    • Security Information and Event Management (SIEM) deployment
+• SIEM deployment and configuration
 • Detection rule engineering
 • Endpoint telemetry collection
-    • Threat simulation and adversary emulation
+• Threat simulation
-    • Incident response workflows
+• SOC incident response workflows
 • Security automation

 <u>Technologies Used</u>

 Elastic Stack (Elasticsearch, Kibana)
 Elastic Agent
 Fleet Server
-    Mythic Command and Control Framework
+Mythic C2 Framework
 Kali Linux
 Windows Server
 Ubuntu Server
 osTicket
 VMware Workstation

 <u>Future Improvements</u>

-    Several enhancements could further expand the capabilities of this environment:

-    • Active Directory attack simulation
+• Active Directory attack simulations
-    • lateral movement detection
+• Lateral movement detection
-    • honeypot deployment for threat intelligence collection
-    • automated response actions (SOAR integration)

-<u>Conclusion</u>

-    This project demonstrates the full lifecycle of security monitoring within a SOC environment.
-By combining adversary simulation, centralized log analysis, detection engineering, and automated incident tracking, the lab replicates many of the workflows used by modern security operations teams.

-    Through this implementation, the project showcases practical experience in building and operating a security monitoring environment capable of detecting, analyzing, and responding to malicious activity.
+• Honeypot integration
+• SOAR automation workflows